MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/8-summary.md

-In this module, you set up your development environment to create and build Blazor WebAssembly web apps.
+In this module, you set up your development environment to create and build Blazor web apps.
 You then:

-- Created a new Razor component.
+- Re-used a Razor component.
 - Added HTML and C# to the Razor file.
-- Used binding to sync user input to the calculator logic.
+- Used binding to sync user input to the todo list logic.

-You now understand the fundamentals of building Blazor WebAssembly apps.
-You can use your HTML and C# knowledge to build more complex client web apps.
+You now understand the fundamentals of building Blazor apps.
+You can use your HTML and C# knowledge to build more complex web apps.

 ## Learn more